dpopacristobal/tracey/README.md

 # tracey

 `tracey` is a toy ray tracer that I wrote whilst tinkering with Rust.
 I had two main goals in mind whilst working on this project: to learn more about programming in Rust (and specifically how Rust compares to C++) and to learn more about rendering, which was adjacent to the geometry modeling work I was doing at Autodesk at the time.
-The project is based on Peter Shirley's "[Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" and its [sequels](https://raytracing.github.io/).
+The project is based on Peter Shirley's "[Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" and its [sequels](https://raytracing.github.io/), though it includes some additional features as well.

 ## Sample Renders